 Work guaranteed up to 30 Years

-* No Charge if you Own and Live in the surveyed property located within 25 miles distance from our Stirling branch (alternatively a charge may apply).
+* No charge if you Own the surveyed property located within 25 miles from our Stirling branch.
+An administration fee may apply if a written report is required (a charge may apply if the property is rented out or is situated further than 25 miles).
 Speak with our Stirling team who will be happy to help deal with your property problem.

-Our qualified rot surveyor will closely investigate the affected area and measure the scale of the problem.
+Our rising damp specialists will closely investigate the affected area and measure the scale of the problem.
 At Richardson and Starling, we only supply experienced surveyors who are highly trained in all types of rot and damp problems that could affect your property.
 This means that our surveyor will be able to complete the survey and give the appropriate remedial recommendations no matter what problem is identified.

 30 Year Guarantee for Rising Damp Repairs